Ismael-Moreira-Kt/File-Monitor/README.md

 - **Select File:** Choose a file you want to view.
 - **View Content:** The content of the selected file will be displayed in the text area.

+## License
+This project is licensed under the [MIT License](./LICENSE).
+Please feel free to use, modify and distribute this code.